Consenting The Child Refugee

 Combining multiple layers of handmade paper from Southeast Asia, B.M 40373 portrays my identity card as an eight-year-old refugee child.
 Each layer alludes to the new environment and systems that shape my identity and story.

-When my family fled our native country with just the clothes on our backs, we arrived at a refugee camp without official documentation.
+When my family fled our native country, we arrived at a refugee camp without official documentation.
 We lost everything, including our citizenship, becoming displaced persons.

 The UNHCR, the UN Refugee Agency, designated me as B.M 40373, handwritten on a small chalkboard.
 This temporary identity was part of the tracking system required to process me in transition.
 By the time I arrived at my final destination in the U.S., I had accumulated at least three other identity numbers – each from a different processing center.